 More than 650 staff work in the Macomb County Central Campus, which is comprised of 440,000 square feet in five buildings: the Old County Building, Administrative Building, 16th Circuit Court, Talmer Building, and Clemens Center.

-Macomb County engaged Plante Moran Cresa (PMC) to conduct a long-term space utilization study and facility/parking assessment to determine how to better utilize department space within the campus.
+Macomb County engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to conduct a long-term space utilization study and facility/parking assessment to determine how to better utilize department space within the campus.

-The Office of County Executive, along with the Board of Commissioners, adopted PMC’s plan.
-With the comprehensive conceptual budget and schedule PMC created, they approved funding for a three-year capital improvement plan that would include phased renovations to the facilities within the Central Campus.
+The Office of County Executive, along with the Board of Commissioners, adopted PMR's plan.
+With the comprehensive conceptual budget and schedule PMR created, they approved funding for a three-year capital improvement plan that would include phased renovations to the facilities within the Central Campus.